tyconsulting/TerraformEnterprise-PS/docs/Set-TFEWorkspace.md

 ```

 ### -TerraformVersion

-Enter the Terraform version of the workspace.
+The Terraform version of the workspace.
+This can be used to change the Terraform version that the workspace should use.

 ```yaml
 Type: String